datastory/nike-ipod-downloader/README.md

-nike-ipod-downloader
+Nike+ iPod data downloader
 ====================

 Script for downloading your workout data from iPod nano.
 Works even on walks.
+Automator workflow included (change according your folders naming).